BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 providers’ terms of service or acceptable use policies.
 If these mechanisms detect apparent child sexual abuse material, you agree and instruct that we may report the incident**** to the National Center for Missing and Exploited Children or other authority.
-In addition, we may share information, that does not include Your Content, about your use of a third-party model on Amazon Bedrock with the provider of that third-party model.
-See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details.
+See [here](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse- detection.html) for more details about abuse detection on Bedrock and related information sharing with third parties.

 **50.12.3.** Provisioned throughput commitments for Bedrock.
 We may change provisioned throughput commitment pricing or stop offering commitments for